sjchow97/Newsfeed/README.md

 ## Starting up the Application

-Ensure that both the backend and frontend are running for the application to function properly.
+Ensure that both the backend and frontend servers are running for the application to function properly.

 ### Backend Django App